Intrinsic Riemannian Functional Data Analysis for Sparse Longitudinal Observations: Covariance vector bundle

-In statistical analysis, it is still sometimes desirable to compare the incomparable tangent vectors from different tangent spaces.
+In statistical analysis, it is desirable to compare the tangent vectors from different tangent spaces.
 To this end, one may transport the tangent vectors into a common tangent space in which tangent vectors can be directly compared by vector subtraction.
-For a Riemannian manifold, there is a unique (parallel) transport associated with the Riemannian metric\footnote{The unique parallel transport is indeed determined by the Levi--Civita connection.}.
-In this paper, we exclusively consider parallel transport along shortest geodesics between two points $y$ and $z$, denoted by $\pt_{y}^z$, which moves tangent vectors from the tangent space $T_y\manifold$ to $T_z\manifold$ in a smooth way and meanwhile preserves the inner product; see the right panel of Figure \ref{fig:parallel-transport} for a graphical illustration.
+For a Riemannian manifold, there is a unique (parallel) transport associated with the Riemannian metric and realized by Levi--Civita connection.
+In this paper, unless otherwise stated, parallel transport is performed along shortest geodesics between two points $y$ and $z$, denoted by $\pt_{y}^z$, which moves tangent vectors from the tangent space $T_y\manifold$ to $T_z\manifold$ in a smooth way and meanwhile preserves the inner product.